Blackpool fans in celebratory mood at very extraordinary meeting

 READ MORE: I won't buy Blackpool FC vows AFC Fylde owner Haythornthwaite

-Meanwhile, self-confessed Blackpool fan Andy Pilley, now the owner of Fleetwood Town, has previously expressed an interest in buying the Seasiders.
+Meanwhile, self-confessed Blackpool fan Andy Pilley, now the owner of Fleetwood Town, has been linked as a potential buyer by some Blackpool fans.

 He refused to be drawn on the matter when asked by The Gazette if he would have any interest this time round.